bparanj/crystal/programming/rails/tackling-large-projects.md

 10. **Action Cable**:
     - Manages WebSockets for real-time features in Rails applications.

-Contributors to the Rails codebase typically work within these components, enhancing and maintaining the functionalities specific to each module.
+Contributors to the Rails codebase  work within these components, enhancing and maintaining the functionalities specific to each module.
 Understanding the roles and interactions of these components is crucial for contributing effectively to Rails' development and evolution.

 - How are the objects organized into hierarchies?
 - How is common behavior factored out?